gganssauge/fluent-bit-kubernetes-daemonset/README.md

 > Note: Fluent Bit uses a binary representation for logs, converting this to JSON requires enough memory for the process.

+## Changes when compared to [fluent/fluent-bit-kubernetes-daemonset](https://github.com/fluent/fluent-bit-kubernetes-daemonset)
+The original daemon set uses fluent-bit compiled for AMD64 whereas this repository builds on fluent-bit compiled for ARM on raspberry pi 3.

 ## Getting started

 Fluent Bit must be deployed as a DaemonSet, on that way it will be available on every node of your Kubernetes cluster.